BuildTheEarth/docs/archive/guide/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 This section is split into parts based on how you installed the modpack.
 Use the sidebar to navigate to each one.

-Before starting, download the most recent version of Optifine 1.12.2 from `here <https://optifine.net/downloads>`_
+Before starting, download the most recent version of Optifine 1.12.2 from `here. <https://optifine.net/downloads>`_

 Automated Installer
 +++++++++++++++++++
 Use the section corresponding to your operating system to install optifine.

 Windows
-""""""
+"""""""

 #.
 Open up your :code:`.buildtheearth` folder.
 Press :code:`Win + R`, paste :code:`%AppData%/.buildtheearth` , and press enter.
 #.
 Go into the :code:`mods` folder.